thim0o/automatic_eq_finder/README.md

     ```

 3.  **Install the project in editable mode:**
-    This command uses the `pyproject.toml` file to install all required dependencies and makes the command-line tool available.
+    This command installs the project and its dependencies, making the command-line tool available.
     ```bash
     pip install -e .
     ```